Preventing business email compromise (BEC) attacks and scams

 Phase two: impersonation and manipulation

-1. Building trust: They leverage research to personalize the email, mentioning specific projects, colleagues, or deadlines to establish credibility.
+2. Building trust: They leverage research to personalize the email, mentioning specific projects, colleagues, or deadlines to establish credibility.

-1. Creating urgency: The attacker fabricates a scenario requiring immediate action, like a confidential payment, urgent change in bank details, or sensitive information request.
+3. Creating urgency: The attacker fabricates a scenario requiring immediate action, like a confidential payment, urgent change in bank details, or sensitive information request.

 Phase three: execution and exploitation

-Recent BEC attacks:
+Recent types of BEC scams

 • Account compromise: Hacking into a legitimate email account within the organization and using it for fraudulent activities.